Catalan Civil War: War against John II

-Peter took ship to Barcelona, where he landed in January 1464.
-He lifted the siege of Cervera, but failed to duplicate the feat at Lleida, which John captured in July, and several smaller towns.
-Vilafranca del Penedès, where the Capitulation had been signed three years earlier, fell to the king in August.
-Cervera, Amposta, and Tortosa fell to John and the count of Praderas.
-Peter suffered a major defeat at Els Prats del Rei on 28 February 1465, where the count of Pallars Sobirà was captured.
-Peter died at Granollers in June 1466.
+Peter of Portugal sailed to Barcelona, where he landed on 21 January 1464.
+He lifted the siege of Cervera, but failed to duplicate the feat at Lleida, which John captured on 6 July 1464, and several smaller towns.
+Vilafranca del Penedès, where the Capitulation had been signed three years earlier, fell to the king on 25 August.
+Cervera, Amposta, and Tortosa fell to John II and John Ramon III, Count of Prades.
+Peter suffered a major defeat at the Battle of Calaf (or Battle of "Els Prats del Rei") on 28 February 1465, where the count of Pallars Sobirà was captured.
+Peter died at Granollers on 30 June 1466.
 Tortosa capitulated shortly after his death, as did some other small places.
 The king had offered to pardon his enemies and respect the Constitucions and the municipal privileges, so that the Generalitat was debating submission, but a minority on the Consell was deadset against it.

 On 30 July 1466 the Consell elected René the Good, the Count of Anjou and Provence and failed claimant to several crowns, as their new king.
 His election—he was a grandson of John I of Aragon—was designed to fracture the French alliance.
 René sent as his lieutenant his blind son John II, Duke of Lorraine, with much needed reinforcements.
 Speedily John besieged Girona, captured Banyoles, occupied the Empordà, and entered Barcelona in August 1466.
 The entire Empordà, however, did not remain occupied for long.